FIT8110 - Recreational Thrill Craft Operators Safety Educational Course

 Course Description

-This is an 8-hour online course.
+This is an 8-hour (HST) online course.

 Learn about local ocean safety principles and practices--including historical, cultural, and customary practices of Hawaii’s ocean users, and rules regarding protected species and thrill craft operation in Hawaii.
 Effective January 2005 all recreational thrill craft (personal watercraft) operators in Hawaii must complete this certification class on the safe use and operation of a thrill craft.

-This online course utilizes the Canvas learning management system to deliver course materials.
 Class will meet via video conferencing using Zoom.

 Prerequisite: Successful completion of NASBLA–approved Safe Boating course and proof of certification